communitiesuk/epb-dev-tools/README.md

 then please use this alternative syntax:

-` make migrate APP=<particular_application>`
+`make migrate APP=<particular_application>`

 Eg: make migrate APP=epb-register-api

-To add test assessments into your docker database, first ensure you have the latest version of the the register api , then run the command:
+To add test assessments into your database and data warehouse in docker, first ensure you have the latest version of the the register api, then run the command:

-`  make lodge-assessments`

-This lodges a single assessment for 6 main certificate types.
-Each assessment is lodged against a test assessor 'RAKE000001' and the new assessment IDs are printed to STDOUT.
+`make load-local-data`

+This lodges 63 different assessments, from varying schemas with different energy ratings.

 ## Running the security scan